Read letters from Les and Cindy Morgan

 About Les and Cindy Morgan

 The Morgans raised three children in Bangladesh.
 Their oldest child, Laura, is now married and works as an immigration lawyer in Minneapolis.
-Their youngest child, Stewart, is pursuing a master's degree in Art Therapy at George Washington University in Washington, D.C.
-They lost their middle child, Everett, to bone cancer in 2008.
+She is the mother of Lewis Everett Trosen, the Morgan’s first grandchild.
+Their youngest child, Stewart, is married and works as a psychological counselor in Springfield, Missouri.
+The Morgans lost their middle child, Everett, to bone cancer in 2008.

 The Morgans are members of First Presbyterian Church in Shreveport, Louisiana.